 Building Survey: A Brief Overview

-If you’re looking at older, pre-1960 homes, rundown properties, altered or unusual buildings, then you need a full structural survey.
+If you’re looking at older property built before 1900, rundown properties, a property that has been altered or is an unusual building, then you need a Building Survey.
 This is also useful if you have plans for future works and alterations.
 While this survey is more thorough, it’s still non-invasive.
-That means your surveyor won’t knock holes through the wall or other things like that.

 - Provide details of the construction;